-This site is an occasionally-updated collection of thoughts and notes about Linux and open source (both the software and the concept) from the mind and keyboard of writer and essayist Scott Nesbitt.
+This site is a collection of thoughts and notes about Linux and open source (both the software and the concept) from the keyboard of writer, essayist, and open source enthusiast Scott Nesbitt.

 The posts that you read here look at both Linux and open source from the perspective of someone with few (if any) technical skills.
 I'm not interested in compiling my own kernel, in containers, coding, or anything like that.
 I want to show that anyone can use Linux and open source software for work and in their daily lives.

 If you enjoy Open Source Musings, the easiest ways to support the site are to keep reading and to share it via social media or by word of mouth.

 You can also help keep the lights on by:

 Licensing and Such

 This site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
 That means you can use what you find here in any way you want — in its current form, as part of a remix or mashup, or as the basis of something else.
 Just remember to 1) to give me credit, and 2) refrain from using my posts for commercial purposes.